cilium/little-vm-helper/README.md

 $ go run ./cmd/lvh kernels --dir _data build bpf-next
 ```

+Please note, to cross-build for a different architecture, you can use the
+`--arch=arm64` or `--arch=amd64` flag.

 The configuration file keeps the url for a kernel, together with its configuration options:
 ```jsonc
 $ jq . < _data/kernel.json